arun-kr-reddy/notes/notes/cplusplus.md

   ```

 ### associative
-- associative containers: sorted data structures that can be quickly searched
+- sorted data structures that can be quickly searched
 - **pair:**
   ```cpp
   #include <utility>